IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/security-attribute.rst

 .. important::

     There are important differences between class-level security and property-level security, beyond the usage of the attributes themselves.
-    Read the :ref:`Security` page for a detailed explanation of these differences.
+In general, class-level security is implemented in the generated API Controllers as :csharp:`[Authorize]` attributes on the generated actions.
+Property security attributes are implemented in the :ref:`GenDTOs`.

 Implementations